erickouassi/openPrayers/README.md

 - The verse of the day `Coming soon!`
 - Divine Mercy Novena `Coming soon!`

+## Projects using openPrayers
+Do you want to list your own project here?
+[Add it here](https://github.com/erickouassi/openPrayers/EXAMPLES.md).

 ## Bugs and feature requests
 Any problem?
 Please report it: all bugs, feature requests, pull requests, feedback, etc., are welcome!